-If you wish to return to work earlier than the Expected Return Date, we ask that you provide 21 days prior notice in writing.
-If not enough notice is provided, we may postpone your return date until 21 days after you provided us with notice, or to the Expected Return Date if sooner.
+If you wish to return to work earlier than the Expected Return Date, we ask that you provide 8 weeks' notice of your return if possible but no less than 21 days prior notice in writing.
+If not enough notice is provided, we may postpone your return date until 8 weeks after you provided us with notice, or to the Expected Return Date if sooner.